-Substance Use Disorders affect men and women differently.
+Substance use disorders affect all people differently.
 We have learned that gender identity, and the societal roles we learn to adhere to as we develop, play a significant role in the disease and recovery processes.
-Identifying and overcoming stereotypes, as well as learning to be who you are in recovery are key to long-term success.
+Identifying and overcoming stereotypes, as well as learning to be who you are in recovery is key to long-term success.
 Read our Safe Place Policy: